CCBIONeur912: Health Innovation course

 When: November 8-9 and December 2-3, 2021

-Registration: Will be available in Studentweb as of July 1, deadline September 1.
+Registration: Will be available in Studentweb as of July 1, deadline September 5.
 Please register in Studentweb if you are already enrolled at the UiB.
-If you are not enrolled at the UiB, you register through Søknadsweb, where you simultaneously apply for UiB guest student status.
+If you are not enrolled at the UiB, you register through Søknadsweb, where you simultaneously apply for UiB guest student status (also deadline September 5).

 Available for non-ECTS participation: No.